Morelosa/Capstone--FMS-Test-V2/README.txt

 3. Run the "runner.py" file (this will start the backend)
 4. Open an additional command prompt window
 5. Change directory to the "Frontend\fmsv2" folder
+6. Run "rm -rf node_modules"
+7. Run "npm install" (This will download the required dependency to run the react app)
-6. Run "npm start" (this will start the frontend)
+8. Run "npm start" (this will start the frontend)